Score Reporting and Score Choice

 - What if students do not abide by a college's or university's score-use practice?

-As a matter of integrity, students are expected to follow college admissions policies, and the same is true with respect to a student's sending of test scores to colleges.
-Students are responsible for complying with the admissions requirements of the colleges, universities and scholarship programs to which they apply.
+As a matter of integrity, students are expected to follow college admission policies, and the same is true with respect to a student's sending of test scores to colleges.
+Students are responsible for complying with the admission requirements of the colleges, universities and scholarship programs to which they apply.

 - Is there a loophole that allows colleges to "opt out" of Score Choice?